Shawn Oakman: Professional career

+Pre-draft

-Several early mock drafts projected Oakman to be a first round pick in the 2016 NFL Draft.
+Several early mock drafts projected Oakman to be a first round pick in the 2016 NFL draft.
 Chris Burke of Sports Illustrated penciled in Oakman as the first overall pick in his "2016 NFL Mock Draft 1.0," which was published a few days after the conclusion of the 2015 NFL Draft.
 Oakman's production dropped in 2015 and his draft stock fell throughout the season.
 One AFC area scout commented that he would not select Oakman in the first three rounds of the draft.
+Some of the concerns about Oakman were his skinny lower body, lack of pass-rush technique, and "inconsistent motor chasing plays and inability to make plays against better competition".

+Sexual assault case

-Some of the concerns about Oakman were his skinny lower body, lack of pass-rush technique, and "inconsistent motor chasing plays and inability to make plays against better competition."
-After Oakman's arrest on a sexual assault charge, which occurred only two weeks before the 2016 NFL Draft, an NFC executive told Lance Zierlein of NFL.com that Oakman was "undraftable now" because the case is unlikely to be resolved before the start of the draft.
+After Oakman's arrest on a sexual assault charge, which occurred only two weeks before the 2016 NFL draft, an NFC executive told Lance Zierlein of NFL.com that Oakman was "undraftable now" because the case is unlikely to be resolved before the start of the draft.
 Zierlein believed the arrest would likely result in Oakman being removed from all NFL team boards.

-Oakman went undrafted in the 2016 NFL Draft.
+Oakman went undrafted in the 2016 NFL draft.
 After the draft, he wasn't expected to get signed as an undrafted free agent due to the legal issues he was facing at the time.
 He was subsequently found not guilty of the alleged sexual assault.

 Triangle Torch

 In November 2017, Oakman signed with the Triangle Torch of the American Arena League.
+He helped lead the Triangle Torch to the AIF Championship but lost a close game to Cape Fear Heroes.